-In an era of gaming being more competitive than ever, everyone is on the lookout for a strategy that helps them to stay one step ahead of the opposition, which is the reason behind the ‘CLAW’ grip being introduced.
+In an era of gaming being more competitive than ever, everyone is on the lookout for a strategy that helps them to stay one step ahead of the opposition.
+This led to the introduction of the ‘CLAW’ grip.
 If you can effectively manage your controller handling, the in-game improvements will be huge, with better accuracy being the main benefit.
 Recently however, there has been many professional players developing painful hand conditions, including arthritis.
 Lion Sourced take a look at why using the CLAW grip long term could cause serious damage to your hands.

 Fatigue And Pain

 After seeing the title of this section, you’re probably thinking ‘Fatigue from gaming, really?’ but despite what some people think, this is a real problem.
 When playing CLAW, you need to maintain a contraction on your index finger, which your body is not accustomed to.
 This will lead to fatigue and eventually pain not only in your fingers, but across your palm and lower arm.

 Muscle injury is another problem faced by gamers who use the CLAW grip.
 This is due to overusing the FDI muscles that are located in your hands.
 Our muscles need a balance between concentric and eccentric contraction to function properly, while maintaining a CLAW grip only allows for concentric contraction.
 This imbalance of your FDI muscle group can lead to permanent injury to your hands in the long run.

 There are a few ways that you can minimize the potential harm to your hands when gaming, these include: